Hospital Follow-Up: Learning and Healing After Surgery

 Apr 06, 2011 6:17 am

 Well, we had another big outing.
 A day of appointments can tucker me right out.
-I am usually 'game' for everything while I am out, however I come home and realize that my recovering body is tired and sore right from my nose to my toes.
+I am usually 'game' for everything while I am out, however, I come home and realize that my recovering body is tired and sore right from my nose to my toes.

 What a strange world this is.
 I am sure that there is a better way to teach newbies.
 I have had a change in my stoma's size, bigger not smaller, go figure.
 And I had a small skin issue with no product or remedy on hand.
 Homecare, if you can get it, in this province doesn't want to touch you.
-They refer you to your stoma nurses, whom don't pick up the phone and don't make house calls.
+They refer you to your stoma nurses, who don't pick up the phone and don't make house calls.

 We carried on to the surgeon's office.
 This too was our first appointment since leaving the hospital.
 I really wasn't sure what would occur, due to our history, I hoped that we could continue with this particular surgeon.
 And we did, only because it was a group effort to ensure we did.
 I believe this is key, as I am sure no one would disagree.
 But to be in our shoes, to face the surgeon who you could blame.
 Or for him to look us in the face and confidently express the future, the present and the past.